tHarvey303/synthesizer/docs/source/getting_started/overview.rst

 - Transfomation: Transforming an emission into a new emission.
 - Combination: Combining multiple emissions together.

-However, combining each of theseCombining these different ``EmissionModel`` operations together results in a modular network, where each of the individual models can be swapped out for an alternative ``EmissionModel`` (or multiple models).
+Chaining together these 4 ``EmissionModel`` operations results in a modular network, where each of the individual models can be swapped out for an alternative ``EmissionModel`` (or multiple models).
 Further details are provided in the `Emission Models <../emission_models/emission_models.rst>`_ section.

 Emissions